 - Actions Framework (Twilio Docs)

-Once your plugin file is saved, you can test it out locally with the following command:
+Once your plugin code is saved, you can test it out locally with the following command:

 This will start a local instance of Flex, with your plugin file loaded up.
 While in the active local instance, saving your NamePlugin.js file should automatically reload your Flex window with the changes.